-Students enrolled in the Humanities Program must participate in the pre-orientation program Sapere Aude ("dare to think") and three study trips throughout the year.
+Students enrolled in the Humanities Program must participate in the pre-orientation program Sapere Aude ("dare to know") and three study trips throughout the year.
 The pre-orientation retreat and the study trips are fully paid; students have no costs beyond modest spending money.
 Faculty and fellows in the course lead the study trips.

 The pre-orientation program Sapere Aude is three days of community building and close reading and discussion of a few key texts with Humanities faculty and fellows.
 It's a great way to start your Davidson College experience with your Humes cohort and the Humanities Fellows before others get to campus.